 I don’t think it is right or fair that a parent ever have to bury their child.
 I never ever could have imagined that this would be part of my journey.
 That I would only get 23 years with my son who I adored.
 He made life better.
 But he is gone and there is not a thing I can change about that fact.

 What I can do is to scan for beauty and the gifts in each ordinary day like my life depends upon it, and to use every day that I have breath to offer up the tiny bit of light I have to others.

 We are all simply walking each other home.

 NOW WHAT?
 Please share in the comments a gift or two you’ve picked up as you walked through 2019.
-You can also consider joining me as of January 6th, inside the Brave & Beautiful Community.
-There are 10 spaces left.
+Or head over to the resource page I made for you On Grief: Living Whole and Brave after Loss.